Guatemala’s mobile industry acts on pledge to We Care campaign

 TIGO, TELEFÓNICA and CLARO are advancing in disaster preparedness and response in cooperation with the Guatemalan Red Cross.

-The Guatemalan Red Cross ran an Incident Command System course on 12 and 13 April for mobile operators Tigo, Telefónica and Claro to coordinate strategy under the National Response Plan defined each year by the country’s MNOs.
+The Guatemalan Red Cross ran an Incident Command System course on 12 and 13 April for mobile operators Tigo, Telefónica and Claro to coordinate strategy under the National Response Plan defined by the country’s MNOs.
 The action complies with the requirements of the National Coordinator for Disaster Reduction (CONRED), which is responsible for corrective and preventive actions across the country, and will allow faster and more effective response in emergency situations and natural disasters.

 This activity is part of the “We Care Guatemala” campaign, launched in October 2016 in Guatemala City.
 Through this initiative, Guatemala’s mobile industry signed the Humanitarian Connectivity Charter and a cooperation agreement with the GSMA, the Guatemalan Red Cross and the International Federation of Red Cross and Red Crescent Societies, to work together by making telecommunications services available for disaster preparedness and response.

 The GSMA Humanitarian Connectivity Charter outlines shared principles of commitment and a series of collaborative actions, including:

 - To enhance coordination within and among mobile network operators before, during and after a disaster